A. Leon Higginbotham Jr.: Law school

 In the fall of 1949 Higginbotham entered Yale Law School.
 As he had in grade school, he worked, this time as a butcher, to help support himself while at Yale.
 He was a member of the moot court team and the Barrister's Union (a mock trial organization).
 Higginbotham advanced to the finals of the first year moot court competition.
-The moot court panel before which he argued included Associate Justice Tom C. Clark of the Supreme Court of the United States), and renowned appellate advocate John W. Davis.
+The moot court panel before which he argued included Associate Justice Tom C. Clark (of the Supreme Court of the United States) and renowned appellate advocate John W. Davis.
 (A few years later, Davis would argue against Thurgood Marshall on behalf of the State of Kansas in Brown v.
-Board of Education).
+Board of Education.)
 In 1951, Higginbotham competed on a moot court team with Richard N. Gardner, who would later serve as United States Ambassador to Spain and the United States Ambassador to Italy.
-Higginbotham's Yale team competed against a team from Temple University Law School, which included another African American law student from the Philadelphia area, Clifford Scott Green, who in the future would become Higginbotham's colleague (first as a law partner and then as a fellow Judge on the Eastern District of Pennsylvania bench).
+Higginbotham's Yale team competed against a team from Temple University Law School, which included another African American law student from the Philadelphia area, Clifford Scott Green, who would later become Higginbotham's colleague (first as a law partner and then as a fellow Judge on the Eastern District of Pennsylvania bench).

 As a first-year student, Higginbotham worked as a research assistant to a professor, who arranged for him to attend the oral arguments in Sweatt v.
 Painter, which dealt with the admission of blacks to the University of Texas.
-Thurgood Marshall argued the case on behalf of Herman Sweatt, who had been denied admission to the University's Law School.
+Thurgood Marshall argued the case on behalf of Herman Sweatt, who had been denied admission to the university's law school.
 Higginbotham would later describe the experience of seeing Marshall arguing: "With controlled outrage, Marshall eloquently asserted the constitutional promise of equality for Sweatt, for all African Americans and, it seemed, for me personally."
 When the Court ruled in Sweatt's favor, Higginbotham later wrote, he felt that he had "witnessed the birth of racial justice in the Supreme Court."
 Higginbotham received his Bachelor of Laws from Yale in 1952.
 In 1969, as the first black to become a trustee of Yale, he advocated opening the university's undergraduate program to women.